opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 - wait-until-merges-finish
 - match-all-search
 - <search_method_name>-search (e.g. sparse-search, semantic-search excluding hybrid search)
-- hybrid-search-with-normalization-search-pipeline (hybrid search only)
+- hybrid-search-with-search-pipeline (hybrid search only)
 - hybrid-search-with-temporary-pipeline (hybrid search only, note that the temporary pipeline is created during search, so not necessary to explicitly create it)

 ### Parameters